bscan/AdventOfCodeSlackSlash/README.md

 # Commands
-leaderboard: display the overall leaderboard ranked by stars
+- leaderboard: display the overall leaderboard ranked by stars
-today: display today's ranking ranked by how fast each partipant was (either from midnight EST, or when they used `/advent start`
+- today: display today's ranking ranked by how long each partipant took.
+Either from midnight EST, or when they used `/advent start`
-start: mark your custom start time
+- start: mark your custom start time
-details: dump the json used for informational purposes
+- details: dump the json used for informational purposes

 ## Setup